Vanderbilt Specialty Pharmacy Student Research Program

 Program Feedback

-- “Being able to work on project from conception through data collection has been a great and eye-opening experience.
+“Being able to work on project from conception through data collection has been a great and eye-opening experience.
 Also, learning how to create and modify a survey in REDCap and submitting for IRB approval were all new experiences for me and I learned a great deal from both experiences”

-- “All the didactic sessions I was able to attend were very helpful.
+“All the didactic sessions I was able to attend were very helpful.
 The content provided great instruction/steps for both poster and abstract development.
 These are skills that I will now think of consciously when I am writing and developing presentations and future posters.”

-- “My mentors were excellent.
+“My mentors were excellent.
 They ensured that I was on the right track with data collection and provided excellent feedback with both the abstract and poster.
 They were incredibly friendly and easy to work with.
 They expressed expectations clearly and was always extremely helpful when I was unsure of which steps to take next and when I had questions.”

 Students in Our Program

-Rachael attends UTHSC College of Pharmacy and is in the class of 2024.
-She is working with VSP Outcomes' Research and Engagement Pharmacist Chelsea Renfro on a study describing the coordination of care process and patient journey for patients receiving subcutaneous maintenance doses of ustekinumab.
+Maxine attends Belmont University and is in the class of 2026.
+She is working with VSP Outcomes' Research and Engagement Pharmacist Chelsea Renfro on a study that will assess the incidence of reactions in subcutaneous IFX therapy as compared to reactions in infusion IFX therapy.